What is dry tooling and why do you need to learn it?

 - Rain gear

-- Climbing gloves (preferably multiple very thin pairs such as mountain bike gloves)
+- Climbing gloves (preferably multiple thin pairs such as mountain bike gloves)

 - Belay gloves